elfry2/dekita-laravelreact/README.md

-# mise
+# dekita-laravelreact
-A point-of-sale app built with Laravel and React.
+A to-do list app built with Laravel and React, which I use as a template for my other Laravel+React projects.

 ## Installation
 1. Create a database